 What is a Scholarly Source?

-College professors often require students to write papers as a part of their coursework, frequently stipulating the use of scholarly sources.
-These sources are usually academic writings by educators, professionals and researchers who specialize in specific subject areas.
+Scholarly sources are usually academic writings by educators, professionals and researchers who specialize in specific subject areas.
 The writers (also called authors) sprinkle the documents with specialized language and include graphs or charts to illustrate their findings.

-The writers of scholarly sources have typically finished work on a scientific study or research project; therefore, they use the scholarly publication to publicly report their findings to their professional colleagues and those studying in the discipline.
 A scholarly publication should have a list of references (citations), usually at the end of the publication, to document a review of previously published literature that is relevant to the author's publication.
 Scholarly sources have no advertising and are not intended for reading by the general public.

 What does it mean if a journal is peer reviewed or refereed?